mlgvla/violin-doodler-frontend/front-end-notes.md

 Bug to Fix (create new branch for this):
-[] All Notes should re-check any unchecked Strings
+[x] All Notes should re-check any unchecked Strings [x] Make sure you only show the key patterns for selected strings - right now the pattern shows on unchecked boxes
-[] Make sure you only show the key patterns for selected strings - right now the pattern shows on unchecked boxes I have to choose key before unchecking string choice to avoid bug
+    I have to choose key before unchecking string choice to avoid bug []  If a key is selected and you hide a string, when you reshow the string, all the notes appear, not just the ones in the finger pattern

 Stretch Goals:
 Must Have: